Why is remarketing key in dealerships' used vehicle stock?

 Can I do remarketing without my own website?

-It is more limited, but if you use portals like Dealcar that allow pixels or integrations, it is possible.
+It is more limited, but if you use portals such as Dealcar that allow pixels or integrations, it is possible.

 10. Conclusion and call to action